 PHILIPPE PLAILLY / SCIENCE PHOTO LIBRARY PHILIPPE PLAILLY / SCIENCE PHOTO LIBRARY

 Proton radiotherapy to treat a cancer of the eye.
-A beam of protons is directed towards the patient's left eye from the cylinder at left.
-Accuracy of the target beam is assured by the face mask & its rigid frame.
+Seated & isolated in the treatment room, a beam of protons is directed towards the patient's left eye from the cylinder immediately in front of it.
+Accuracy of the target beam is assured by the restraining face mask & its rigid frame.
 Proton radiotherapy has been shown to be effective against certain tumours of the eye & brain.
 Conventional radiotherapy of the eye is limited by the sensitivity of the lens, retina & optic nerve to radiation damage.
-Tissue damage from a proton beam (generated in an adjacent synchrocyclotron) is confined to the region around the beam.
+Tissue damage from a proton beam (generated in an adjacent cyclotron) is confined to the region around the beam.
 Photo taken at the Curie Institute, Orsay, France.

 Model release not available.
 Property release not required.